ntema/Admin-authorization-project-with-JWT/README.md

 # Admin-authorization-project-with-JWT
-Admin authorization project with JWT
+An admin dashboard API project with jwt authorization.
-An admin dashboard API project with jwt authorization This API is admin dashboard that gives administrative authorization for control of different functionalities in a customer communication app.
+This API is admin dashboard that gives administrative authorization for control of different functionalities in a customer communication app.
+I collaborated with George on the project.
 The application loads data to MongoDB database and displays them.
-Different level of authorization was implementaed including refresh token
+Different levels of authorization were implementaed including refresh token

 # Postman Documentation
 The postman documentation can be viewed [here](https://documenter.getpostman.com/view/19932253/Uz5GovsG).